OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 0 - Prep for Data Lake Workshop for Fintechs V2.md

         ./badworkflows.py -e <aurora_db_endpoint>

     This should create the initial data you need.
-Leave the running and proceed to the next step.
+Leave this running and proceed to the next step by opening a new browser tab.

 5. Reserved